UNAOC/BMW Group Intercultural Innovation Award 2021 (Up to $200,000)

 - Organizational structure – is capable of achieving the goals set in the project.

-- Intercultural commitment – has proven interest and commitment in intercultural dialogue, understanding and cooperation (e.g. past reports, reference letters, etc.).
+- Intercultural commitment – has proven interest and commitment in fostering diverse and inclusive societies (e.g. past reports, reference letters, etc.).

 - Work plan and budget – has set a realistic budget to replicate or expand the project.

 - Transparency – has made genuine and demonstrated efforts to adopt a policy of transparency.

 - Equality – has adopted equality and diversity policies as reflected in staff members, membership and activities.